Our Commitment

 Each year we are involved in a wide range of projects with different suppliers and stakeholders to increase and share our understanding on root causes and solutions which contribute to respecting human rights and improving working conditions in our supply base.

 The use of technology platforms to hear views directly from workers is becoming a widely used tool across supply chains.
 We recognise the benefits of worker voice in identifying complex issues such as harassment and discrimination, which may be harder to identify in traditional social audits.
-We will therefore encourage the use of worker voice mechanisms to gather feedback from workers and to complement our audits and risk assessment methodology.
+We therefore encourage the use of worker voice mechanisms to gather feedback from workers and to complement our audits and risk assessment methodology.

-We recognise the importance of educating our colleagues about responsible sourcing and human rights, to enable them to incorporate this into their everyday decision-making.
+We also recognise the importance of educating our colleagues about responsible sourcing and human rights, to enable them to incorporate this into their everyday decision-making.

-In 2021, in response to an external evaluation of our supply chains by Oxfam, we committed to update the human rights training we provide to colleagues.
-The result was an online training module, ‘People Behind the Product’, sponsored by our senior executives and launched in January 2022.
-It is completed by colleagues across our Food, Clothing & Home, International, Bank and Services, and Support Centre functions (Corporate Governance, Procurement, Digital and Data, HR and Property functions).
-The module will be completed every two years and will be part of the e-learning for any new joiners to the business.
+We provide training on human rights to colleagues titled ‘The People Behind the Product’, which launched in January 2022.
+It is completed by colleagues across our Food, Fashion, Home & Beauty, International, Bank and Services, and Support Centre functions (Corporate Governance, Procurement, Digital and Data, HR and Property).
+The module is completed every two years and is part of the e-learning for any new joiners to the business.
+We are currently reviewing the module to ensure it reflects our latest approach.

 Our Partners